sedexch/sedexch.github.io/docs/v6n/basic-concepts.md

-# Basic Concepts
+# Basic Concepts of the Container Image

-Before you start using the sedex client as a Docker container, it is important to understand the following basic concepts:
+**Before you start using the sedex Client as a Docker container, it is important to understand the following basic concepts:**

- 1. Permanent Data Storage ("sedex-data").
+ 1. Permanent Data Storage ("sedex-data")
  2. Initial Configuration Process
  3. Initial Configuration File ("init.conf")